-Manchu regime, now the Qing Empire, refused to follow the agreement with Wu Sangui, in which regulated that Qing and the re-established Ming divide and rule China separately and independently.
+Manchu regime, now the Qing Empire, refused to follow the agreement with Wu Sangui, which regulated that Qing and the re-established Ming divide and rule China separately and independently.

-Qing kept expanding and had unified most places in China, who also committed countless cruel massacres; Wu Sangui kept fighting bravely for Qing government and showing them his loyalty.
+Qing kept expanding and had unified most places in China, who also committed countless cruel massacres; Wu Sangui kept fighting bravely for the Qing government and showing them his loyalty.

 In return, Wu Sangui was rewarded as the King of Yunnan and Guizhou Provinces.
-His son married to an honored princess, the younger sister of Shunzhi Emperor.
+His son married an honored princess, the younger sister of Shunzhi Emperor.